Dušan Vlahović: Style of play

 Vlahović is a complete striker, known for his physicality, technique and eye for goal.
 He excels at picking up the ball in central areas or the inside right or left channels and maintaining possession.
 He has multiple facets to his hold up and link play.
 His best assets are his strength to hold up the ball, and then his ability to turn and dribble past the first defender.
 When playing for Fiorentina, he often received the ball under pressure from either a long ball or linking with his midfielders.

-Vlahović is a very efficient ball carrier, and his primary way to retain possession and circulate the ball is to use his strength in the contact and to use his superior dribbling ability to evade his marker.
+Vlahović is an efficient ball carrier, and his primary way to retain possession and circulate the ball is to use his strength in the contact and to use his superior dribbling ability to evade his marker.
 He is able to draw in opposition defenders and create space for his teammates or for himself with dribbling.
-Vlahović is potent and clinical in the penalty box and is a devastating finisher in the penalty area, as he is able to hold his position in order to pin the opposition back into their box, before swiftly making a movement into the channels as his team look to locate areas within the final third.
+Vlahović is productive in the penalty box and noted for his finishing in the penalty area, as he is able to hold his position in order to pin the opposition back into their box, before swiftly making a movement into the channels as his team look to locate areas within the final third.
 His playing style has led him to be compared to Cristiano Ronaldo, Erling Haaland and Jamie Vardy.

 Personal life

 Vlahović's idols are Zlatan Ibrahimović and Cristiano Ronaldo.
 He follows MotoGP and has also played basketball since 2004.

+Vlahović formerly dated Miss Italia 2019 Carolina Stramare from 2022 to 2023, and has since been in a relationship with childhood friend Vanja Bogdanovic since 2024.